Code of Conduct

-7. Promptly report any suspected violation of this Code to the University's Assistant Vice President of Human Resources, or as otherwise provided for herein.
+7. Promptly report any suspected violation of this Code to the University's Vice President of Human Resources, or as otherwise provided for herein.

 High ethical standards depend ultimately on a climate that encourages them.
 An abiding spirit of high ethical standards never can be supplied by a piece of paper.
 The University takes pride in the ethical spirit of its employees and continues to rely upon the actions of the employees to make the University a trusted and respected member of the community.
 The mere appearance of misconduct or impropriety can be damaging to the University, therefore, the University and its employees must strive at all times to maintain the highest standards of quality and integrity.

 University employees must conduct all business on behalf of the University in a professional, honest and ethical manner and must adhere to these standards when dealing with the University's students, parents, vendors, and each other.
 University members must not make false or misleading statements to any entity doing business with the University, or to any student, employee, law enforcement personnel or representative of any governmental or quasi-governmental entity.

 Confidential and Proprietary Information